-Written by: Annalise Maniscalco, Marketing Specialist & John Sloan, Land Planner
+Written by: Annalise Maniscalco, Marketing Assistant & John Sloan, Land Planner

 Have you ever felt the desire to work with your hands and create something from scratch?
 Have you ever had a relentless hankering for a delicious snack to get you through that mid-afternoon hump?
 Have you ever considered how you can tie your passion for gaming into a career path?